StevenBlack/vocab/million-dollar-words.md

 ### officious
 An officious person meddles or interferes without being asked.
 Overbearing mothers are officious, as are strangers who tell you what you should or shouldn't do.
 Officials are rarely officious, and officious people are not necessarily officials. oligarchy A government in which a small group exercises power over the majority.
-A company run by a com- mittee is accurately referred to as an oligarchy.
+A company run by a committee is accurately referred to as an oligarchy.
 Say OH-L/G-ARK-EE.

 ### olio